Trump says he looks like Lone Ranger in a mask and likes it

 “It looked like the Lone Ranger,” he continued, a reference to the fictional law-and-order character from the American Old West who wore a black eye mask.
 “I have no problem with that, and if people feel good about it, they should do it.”

+About the virus, Trump continued to characterize it as a nuisance that he hopes will just go away.

+“I think we are going to be very good with the coronavirus.
+I think that, at some point, that’s going to sort of just disappear, I hope,” Trump said.

-White House senior adviser Kellyanne Conway on Wednesday noted that Trump is regularly tested for the coronavirus, as are his aides.
-White House visitors and members of the media who are in close proximity to him and Vice President Mike Pence are also tested.
+White House senior adviser Kellyanne Conway noted Wednesday that Trump is regularly tested for the coronavirus, as are his aides.
+White House visitors and members of the news media who are in close proximity to him and Vice President Mike Pence are also tested.

 “I’ve said wear them, the first lady has said wear them, the president’s administration has said wear them,” Conway said.